-- During your visit to the museum, look at the different styles of costumes on display.
-As you walk through the exhibit, notice how styles change, but also notice that certain items, like hats and boots, remain popular.
+During your visit to the museum, look at the different styles of costumes on display.
+Notice how styles change, but also notice that certain items, like hats and boots, remain popular.
 Using the costume templates on the museum's third floor education table, design a costume you would wear if you were a country star.
 Incorporate symbols that hold special meaning to you.

 Arranging Your Visit:

-The museum offers both self-guided and guided tours for Girl Scout troops.
+- The museum offers self-guided tours and guided tours for scout troops.
 Self-guided tours can be arranged any day of the week during museum hours, 9 a.m. to 5 p.m.
-Guided tours are available only on weekdays and must be arranged at least one month prior to the visit.
-A limited number of guided tours are given each day.
-To make a reservation, please call 615-416-2001.

 Before Your Visit:

-- Groups should stay together when visiting the museum.
-It is always helpful to have a meeting place in case you do get separated.
+3. Groups should stay together when visiting the museum.
+Designate a meeting place in case you do get separated.

-- If you have questions, please ask a Visitor Services Representative.
-They are stationed on each floor.
+4. If you have questions, please ask a Guest Services Representative, volunteer, or security guard.
+They are stationed on each floor and happy to help.